Penn-State-Microbiome-Center/KickStart-Workshop-2021/Day5-Shotgun/TaxonomicProfiling-MetaPhlAn3.md

 samples in a MetaPhlAn table.
 In this tutorial we will plot the heatmap for all of the samples.

-**If you're using this tutorial from the** [bioBakery VM](https://bitbucket.org/biobakery/biobakery) **(locally or on the cloud), hclust2 is already installed!** Otherwise, you can install hclust2 and other bioBakery tools automatically with [Conda](https://docs.conda.io/en/latest/). :
+You can install hclust2 and other bioBakery tools automatically with [Conda](https://docs.conda.io/en/latest/). :

      conda install -c biobakery hclust2